 This Chocolate Fudge Frosting is silky smooth decadence in every spoonful.
-No one would ever know it contains zero milk and can easily be vegan chocolate frosting!
-As always, it’s gluten free, eggless and nut free too!
+Rich yet sweet, no one would ever know it contains zero milk and can easily be vegan!
+This fudge frosting could not be easier!
+It only uses 5 ingredients and takes 5 minutes to make!
+If that wasn't enough, this homemade frosting is gluten free, nut free, eggless and can easily be vegan with vegan butter!

-If you’re looking for more frosting and dip recipes, try Vegan Strawberry Buttercream Frosting, Vegan Raspberry Buttercream Frosting and Cookies & Cream Dip.
+For more frosting and dip recipes, try Strawberry Buttercream Frosting, Raspberry Buttercream Frosting, Cookies & Cream Dip and my Cream Cheese Frosting!

 Reasons To Love This Frosting

-- Allergy Friendly- This recipe is gluten free, nut free, egg free and easily dairy free (vegan).
+- Allergy Friendly- This frosting is gluten free, nut free, egg free and can easily be dairy free (vegan)!

-- Smooth & Creamy- This chocolate frosting is so fudgey and silky!
+- Smooth & Creamy- This luscious chocolate frosting is so fudgey and silky!

-- Easy to Make- Whips up in one bowl with only 5 ingredients!
+- Easy to Make- Whips up in one bowl with only 5 ingredients and 5 minutes!

 Ingredient Notes

-- Butter/Vegan Baking Stick- Make sure to use softened and not melted.
-Melted will make the frosting runny and it won’t even be fixed by putting it in the fridge.
+- Butter/ Vegan Baking Stick- Only use room temperature.
+Even softened will make the frosting super runny and it won’t be fixed by putting it in the fridge.
+If using vegan butter, make sure it's on the cold side versus room temperature.
+Also, use vegan baking sticks instead of vegan butter from a tub.

-- Water- This frosting uses water instead of milk!
+- Water- This frosting uses room temperature water instead of milk!
+Add it in slowly; you may not need it all.

 See my recipe card below for a complete list of the ingredients with measurements.